 My doctor told me I should start doing yoga.
 Is this the right kind of yoga for me?

 It depends.
 Here at O2 Yoga, we practice a vigorous form of yoga.
 Many people find that with minor, or even chronic, injuries that they understand well, this form of yoga helps them to heal and to feel better.
 However, if you have a severe injury, you may want to try a slower or gentler form of yoga, such as Kripalu.

 Almost all mats are slippery when you first use them.
 After you have used your mat a few times, it should feel less slippery.
 Try walking on it with your bare feet at home.
 You can also machine wash it and let it drip dry.
 If none of these tips help, you may have bought a cheap mat.
-Try buying a mat from the studio or ordering one online from Jade Harmony or Manduka, two well-reputed yoga products stores.
+Try buying a mat from the studio or ordering one online from Jade Harmony (this is the type of mat we carry in-studio) or Manduka, two well-reputed yoga products stores.

 How often should I practice yoga?

 As often as feels right for your body.
 The more often you practice, the quicker you will notice progress in your practice.
 However, if you are just starting out, two to three times a week will help you become familiar with the postures and the pace of the practice.
 Once you have been coming to class for a few months, you may want to increase your practice to four to six times a week.

 What’s your return/exchange policy with class packages?
 Can I give my classes to a friend?

 All sales are final on class cards.
 Your classes are only useable by you.
 Your classes expire after one year.
 Click here for all the specifics.